ellysh/video-game-bots/BotsClassification/types-of-bots.md

 ![Out-game Bot Parallel Scheme](outgame-bot-parallel.png)

-Also you can faced with a mention about clicker bots.
+Also you can faced with a mention about **clicker** bots.
 This is a special case of the out-game bots that work with game application in parallel.
 Clicker bot sends the keyboard and mouse events notifications to game application through the OS.

+We will use **community classification** term for naming these three kind of bots.

+## Developers Classification

-But this widespread in the gamers community classification is not convenient enough for bot developers.
-It doesn't reflect how the bot application actually works and what kind of approaches it uses.
-It will be better to use as classification basis the methods that bot application uses for [input data about game objects and output bot actions](http://stackoverflow.com/questions/2741040/video-game-bots).
+The **community classification** is quite convenient for bot applications users but this is not enough for bot developers.
+The problem is this classification doesn't reflect how the bot application actually works and what kind of approaches it uses.
+It will be better to use as classification basis the methods that bot application uses for [intercept data about the game objects and embed data about simulated player's actions](http://stackoverflow.com/questions/2741040/video-game-bots).

-Let's consider points on our scheme of game application where bot able to intercept the state of game objects.
-The points of intercepting the data is marked by red cross:
+Let's consider points on our scheme of the game application where bot able to intercept the state of the game objects.
+The points of data intercepting is marked by red crosses:

 ![Intercepting Data by Bot](input-data-bot.png)

-This is a list of the interception points:
+This is a list of the data interception points:

-1. Output devices.
-It is possible to capture data from the output devices like monitor or audio column and parse it.
+1. **Output devices**.
+It is possible to capture data from the output devices like monitor or audio column.
+Game objects have a specific colors and game events is accompanied by sounds often.
+You can compare these colors or sounds with predefined predefined values and make conclusion about the current objects state.

-2. Operation system.
-You can substitute or change some libraries or drivers of operation system.
+2. **Operation system**.
+You can substitute or modify some libraries or drivers of operation system.
 This allow you to trace the notifications that are sent to the game client application and the requests to OS from the application.
-Another way is launching game application under emulator of operation system like Wine.
-Emulators often have an advanced logging system.
-Thus, you have a detailed information about the each step of the game application work.
+Another way is launching game application on a emulator of the operation system like Wine.
+Emulators have an advanced logging system often.
+Thus, you will get a detailed information about each step of the game application work.

-3. Game server.
+3. **Game server**.
 The network packets that are sent to the game application from the game server can be intercepted.
 The current state of the game objects is transmitted by this way in most cases.

-4. Game client application.
+4. **Game client application**.
 You can get access to the game application memory and gather necessary information from there.

-Bot application should notify the game server about simulated player's actions after analyzing the state of game object and performing the appropriate algorithms.
-This is a scheme of points marked as green cross where bot application able to embed their notifications:
+Result of the bot application work is a simulated player actions that should be transmitted to the game server.
+This is a scheme specifies the points marked as green crosses where bot application able to embed their notifications:

 ![Embedding Data by Bot](output-data-bot.png)

-This is a list of the embedding notification points:
+This is a list of the data embedding points:

-1. Input device.
+1. **Input device**.
 Special devices can be used for emulation usual input device.
 You can use Arduino board that emulates the keyboard behavior and that is controlled by bot application for example.

-2. Operation system.
-Parts of operation system able to be modified for becoming controlled by bot application.
+2. **Operation system**.
+Components of operation system able to be modified for becoming controlled by bot application.
 You can modify a keyboard driver and allow bot to notify OS about keyboard actions through the driver for example.
 Thus, OS will not have possibility to distinguish whether the keyboard event really happened or it was embed by bot.
+Also you can use standard OS interface of applications interaction to notify game application about the embedded by bot keyboard events.

-3. Game server.
-Bot application able to send network packets with simulated actions directly to the game server the same way as it always done by game client application.
+3. **Game server**.
+Bot application able to send network packets with the  simulated actions directly to the game server the same way as it always done by game client application.
 Game server have not possibility to distinguish the source application of the network packet in some cases.

-4. Game client application.
-The bot simulated actions can able to be embed directly to the state of the current game that holds in the game application memory.
-Thus, game application will consider that new state have been updated legally and will send notification about it to the game server.
+4. **Game client application**.
+The bot simulated actions able to be embedded directly to the state of the current game that is held in the game application memory.
+Thus, game application will consider that new state have been updated in a legal way and will send notification about it to the game server.

+We will use **developer classification** term for naming this division of bots into the types by interception and embedding data approaches.

+## Summary

-This is a table that summarise the "community" and "developers" bots classification.
+This is a table that summarize the community and developers bots classification.

 [Image: types-of-bots.png]

-Each crossing of the row and column defines type of a bot application that uses respective methods of data interception and data embedding.
-"Community" defined types of bots are placed into corresponding cells.
+Each crossing of the row and column defines type of a bot application that uses respective methods of the data interception and data embedding.
+Community classification defined types of bots are placed into the corresponding cells.

-It will be useful to make approximate evaluation of effectiveness and developmnet efforts of the each bot type regarding to used methods.
+It will be useful to make approximate evaluation of effectiveness and development efforts of the each bot type in the table.

 TODO: Evaluate effectiveness of the each bot type